Curriculum Learning and Imitation Learning for Model-free Control on Financial Time-series

 \begin{remark} Given \textbf{\textup{Remark 1}}, $\Delta noise$ can be synthetically removed in the label space during training via policy distillation from an oracle.
 However, this dramatic reduction in $\Delta noise$ transforms the label space from stochastic $\longrightarrow$ deterministic, losing most of the $\Delta signal$ in the process. \end{remark}

-The mechanism of Remark 4 is detailed in Appendix Section 10.
+The mechanism of Remark 4 is carefully detailed in Appendix Section 10, which we urge the reader to examine.
 We believe this theoretical analysis is helpful for future research in IL approaches when the underlying system is very high dimensional---and, in turn, stochastic.